nullivex/ah-wiki/Clients/Web-Clients.md

 ### Routes

-For web clients (http and https) you can define an optional RESTful mapping to help route requests to actions.
-If the client doesn't specify and action in a param, and the base route isn't a named action, the action will attempt to be discerned from this `routes.js` file.
+Web clients (http and https) you can define an optional RESTful mapping to help route requests to actions.
+If the client doesn't specify an action via a param, and the base route isn't a named action, the action will attempt to be discerned from this `routes.js` file.

-- routes remain optional
+- routes remain optional, and are off by default
 - actions defined in params directly `action=theAction` or hitting the named URL for an action `/api/theAction` will always override RESTful routing
 - the hierarchy of the routes object is prefix --> REST verb -> data
 - you can mix explicitly defined params with route-defined params.
 If there is an overlap, the explicitly defined params win
-- data contains the 'action' to map to, and then an optional urlMap (api.utils.mapParamsFromURL)
+- data contains the 'action' to map to, and then an optional `urlMap` array (api.utils.mapParamsFromURL)
 - only single depth routes are supported at this time

 An example `routes.js` file: